AA/PPS 02.04.10 - Honorary Faculty Titles and Emeritus Faculty

 Regents’ Teacher – The purpose of the TSUS Regents’ Teacher Award is to honor exceptional instructors at TSUS component institutions.
 Nominees must be full-time faculty members with at least five consecutive years of teaching experience at the institution and must demonstrate a record of distinguished teaching.

 Distinguished Professor or Associate Professor Emeritus – This title honors extraordinary faculty members who are retiring or who have already retired to recognize their exemplary service to Texas State.
-Because of the special nature of this designation, normally no more than three individuals will be named as distinguished professor/associate professor emeritus in any year.
+Because of the special nature of this designation, normally no more than three individuals will be named as distinguished professor and associate professor emeritus in any year.
 There may be years in which this title is not conferred.
-The awardees are honored with a plaque at the Fall Convocation and Annual General Faculty Meeting.
+The awardees are honored with a plaque at the Fall Convocation and Annual General Faculty Meeting. (see Distinguished Professor Emeritus Nomination form for eligibility and nomination process).

-Professor Emeritus and Associate Professor Emeritus – The president is authorized to bestow the title of professor emeritus or associate professor emeritus upon any retired member of the faculty or in anticipation of the retirement of the faculty member, effective upon retirement, provided that the faculty member hold the rank of professor at Texas State for at least 10 years or holds the rank of associate professor at Texas State for at least 15 years.
+* Professor Emeritus and Associate Professor Emeritus – The president is authorized to bestow the title of professor emeritus and associate professor emeritus upon any retired member of the faculty or in anticipation of the retirement of the faculty member, effective upon retirement.
+For professor emeritus, the title may be bestowed provided that the faculty member holds the rank of professor at Texas State and has served the university, with distinction, for at least ten years.
+For associate professor emeritus, the title may be bestowed provided that the faculty member holds the rank of associate professor at Texas State and has served the university, with distinction, for at least fifteen years.

-The conferring of these titles is not automatic upon retirement, but shall be based upon individual distinction, exceptionally high quality service, and outstanding contributions to the university.
-Academic deans recommend recipients to the provost and president from the list of eligible candidates nominated by their peers.
+Except for regents’ professors and university distinguished professors, the conferring of these titles is not automatic upon retirement, but shall be based upon individual distinction, exceptionally high-quality service, and outstanding contributions to the university.
+Academic deans recommend recipients to the provost and vice president for Academic Affairs and the president from the list of eligible candidates nominated by their peers.

 Recipients are recognized and receive a certificate at the Annual Retired Faculty and Staff Reception hosted by the president.